 The Holding Foreign Companies Accountable Act, or the HFCA Act, was enacted on December 18, 2020.
 The HFCA Act states that if the SEC determines that we have filed audit reports issued by a registered public accounting firm that has not been subject to inspection by the PCAOB for three consecutive years beginning in 2021, the SEC shall prohibit our shares or ADSs from being traded on a national securities exchange.
 Since our auditor is located in a jurisdiction where the PCAOB has been unable to conduct inspections without the approval of the local authorities, our auditor is not currently inspected by the PCAOB, which may impact our ability to remain listed on a United States or other foreign exchange.
 The related risks and uncertainties could cause the value of our ADSs to significantly decline.
 The PCAOB identified our auditor as one of the registered public accounting firms that the PCAOB is unable to inspect or investigate completely.
 For more details, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-The PCAOB is currently unable to inspect our auditor in relation to their audit work performed for our financial statements and the inability of the PCAOB to conduct inspections over our auditor deprives our investors with the benefits of such inspections" and "Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-The PCAOB to conduct inspections over our auditor deprives our investors with the benefits of such inspections," and "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-Our ADSs may be prohibited from trading in the United States under the HFCAA in 2024 if the PCAOB is unable to inspect or fully investigate our auditors, or as early as 2023 if proposed changes to the law are enacted.
 The delisting of our ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment."